Elder O. B. Mink

 a constant threat to every New Testament church.
 Too often the little church

-must go to the great Physician and plead for the healing balm of Gilead
+must go to the great Physician and plead for the healing balm of Gilead because

-and gradations.
+gradations.
 One of the most deadly being Arminianism.
 Some of the symptoms

 of Arminian carcinoma are: 1.
 The lifting up of carnal reason above that of Divine